-While this will vary greatly from state to state, as well as from country to country, there are a number of legal and tax incentives for businesses to go green.
-This is especially true across America, where a number of states offer a number of incentives for businesses to become environmentally friendly.
+While this will vary greatly from state to state, as well as from country to country, there are several legal and tax incentives for businesses to go green.
+This is especially true across America, where several states offer several incentives for businesses to become environmentally friendly.

-Not only does this mean that your businesses electricity bills will be lower, but you’ll be saving even more where taxes are concerned.
+Not only does this mean that your business’s electricity bills will be lower, but you’ll be saving even more where taxes are concerned.

 Attracting More (And Better) Employees